 If the prerceding information is displayed, it means that you have successfully installed Python 2.7.10.
 If the system prompts “Not an internal or external command”, check the configuration Environment Variables > Path and add the Python installation path.

 Install the SDK by Pip

 pip install oss2

-Note: If Pip is not installed in your environment, refer to the Pip official website to install Pip.
+Note: If Pip is not installed in your environment, see the Pip official website to install Pip.

 Install by source code

 Download the SDK package of an appropriate version from github, decompress the package, and check whether there is a setup.py file under the directory:

 python setup.py install